AlexPoltak/vrs_cvicenie_3/README.md

 3. If you want to colorize frame by image from video use method **colorizeFrame**:

     - `frame` - frame that will be colorized
     - `imgfr` - image from video for given frame.
-Frame is colorized based on this image( you can get it by method getColorimageForFrameByVirb)
+Frame is colorized based on this image( You can get it by method getColorimageForFrameByVirb )
     - `videodata` - Data info for the given camera(Relational vector between video frames and trajectory and so on)
     - `cap` - video capture
     - `openedFileID` - ID of opened video file
     - `timeshift` - time shift
-    - `imgFrameRestriction` - restriction to colorize zones of points(see imageframerestriction section)
+    - `imgFrameRestriction` - restriction to colorize zones of points( See imageframerestriction section )
     - `hsv_saturation` - saturation of colors would be changed based on this value
     - `hsv_brightness` - brightness of colors would be changed based on this value
     - `removeOtherColor` - removeOtherColor whether actual colors of points in frame restriction zones would be replaced by color based on intensity

-&emsp;&emsp;It returns info about colorizing(indexes of points that were colorized and position of camera)
+&emsp;&emsp;This method returns info structure about colorizing( Indexes of points that were colorized and position of camera )

 ```js
     ColorizedDataInfo colorizeFrame(BaseFrame &frame,ColorizingInfo *imgfr,CameraDataInfo &videodata, cv::VideoCapture &cap,int &openedFileID,double timeshift,imageFrameRestriction *imgFrameRestriction,double hsv_saturation,double hsv_brightness,bool removeOtherColor=true);
 ```
-4. If you want to colorize frame by allimage from video use method **colorizeFrameByAllImages**:
+4. If you want to colorize frame by all images from video use method **colorizeFrameByAllImages**:

     - `frame` - frame that will be colorized
     - `videodata` - Data info for the given camera(Relational vector between video frames and trajectory and so on)